 What is Powerball Double Play?

-Across the country, 13 lottery jurisdictions offer players the opportunity to pay an extra dollar for a second chance at winning a prize in the thrice-weekly draw.
+Across the US, 13 lottery jurisdictions offer players the opportunity to pay an extra dollar for a second try at winning a prize in the thrice-weekly draw.

-Lottery players in certain jurisdictions were another chance to win when Powerball introduced the Double Play, alongside thrice-weekly draws for the first time.
+Lottery players in certain jurisdictions were given another chance to win when Powerball introduced the Double Play, alongside thrice-weekly draws.

 The add-on Powerball Double Play feature is a way for players to enter a separate drawing to get a second chance at matching their Powerball numbers.